shyamsrikar/Testing---Vault/README.md

 ## Before installing Vault, you need a server to run it.
 Here’s how to set up an Ubuntu server on AWS:

-- Login to AWS Console and go to EC2 Dashboard.
+- 1) Login to AWS Console and go to EC2 Dashboard.

-- Click "Launch Instance".
+- 2)Click "Launch Instance".

   ![Screenshot from 2025-06-20 17-32-14](https://github.com/user-attachments/assets/161b82dc-f2ac-4194-a8a5-336b85956e85)

-- Choose AMI: Select Ubuntu Server 24.04 LTS (HVM), SSD Volume Type.
+- 3) Choose AMI: Select Ubuntu Server 24.04 LTS (HVM), SSD Volume Type.

   ![Screenshot from 2025-06-20 17-44-38](https://github.com/user-attachments/assets/899a5b2a-f392-498c-87ba-07cd83a71bd7)

-- Instance Type: Choose t2.micro (free tier) or a higher type if needed.
+- 4) Instance Type: Choose t2.micro (free tier) or a higher type if needed.

-- Key Pair: Select or create a key pair to access your server.
+- 5) Key Pair: Select or create a key pair to access your server.

 ![Screenshot from 2025-06-20 17-33-17](https://github.com/user-attachments/assets/80931634-8d27-4915-8d2e-59f88e6fa074)

-- Network Settings:
+- 6) Network Settings:
 Allow SSH (port 22)
 Allow Custom TCP on port 8200 (needed for Vault UI)

 ![Screenshot from 2025-06-20 17-33-58](https://github.com/user-attachments/assets/f1ab607f-976f-4cf0-a771-edd341766f8e)

-- Launch Instance.
+- 7) Launch Instance.

-- After it’s running, connect to it using:
+- 8) After it’s running, connect to it using:

 ![Screenshot from 2025-06-20 17-34-47](https://github.com/user-attachments/assets/a7f7c34a-2b50-4af7-bcde-fb7587c7fd4f)